pippinbarr/cart253-2020/topics/object-oriented-programming/object-oriented-programming-and-p5-events.md

   }
 }

-// mousePressed() calls the equivalent mousePressed() method on every flower function mousePressed() {
+// NEW! mousePressed() calls the equivalent mousePressed() method on every flower function mousePressed() {
   // Loop through every flower in the garden for (let i = 0; i < garden.flowers.length; i++) {